-1 Always use the GUID PS_MAPI [MS-OXPROPS].
+Value GUID to use 1 Always use the GUID PS_MAPI [MS-OXPROPS].
 No GUID is stored in the GUID stream.
 2 Always use the GUID PS_PUBLIC_STRINGS [MS-OXPROPS].
 No GUID is stored in the GUID stream. >= 3 Use Value minus 3 as the index of the GUID into the GUID stream.
-For example, if the GUID index is 5, the second GUID (5 minus 3) MUST be used as the GUID for the name property being derived.
+For example, if the GUID index is 5, the second GUID (5 minus 3) is used as the GUID for the name property being derived.